Book a free consultation meeting!

 “Long-form content gets an average of 77.2% more links than short articles.
 Therefore, long-form content appears to be ideal for backlink acquisition.”

-Many factors will determine if your content will get shares, and if it will achieve the purpose it was made for.
-Let’s list a few
+Many factors will determine if your content will get shared and if it will achieve the purpose for which it was made.

 The answer is absolutely NOT.

-But when new clients approach us and I check the PR they launched have till that moment, I’m surprised to see how companies don’t understand this concept.
+But when new clients approach us and I check the PR they have launched previously, I’m surprised to see how companies don’t understand this concept.

 Longer content usually gets more shares and backlinks.
 But it depends on the context.

 The modern world has brought ADHD to most of us.
-People rarely read the whole paragraph and look for the most essential parts of the article.
+People rarely read the whole paragraph and look for essential parts of the article.

-This behavior has made readers negative towards long paragraph articles without images and links.
+This behavior has made readers cynical towards long paragraph articles without images and links.

-So when it comes to the title, you want to make sure that it’s attractive but realistic, it can bring valuable information, but don’t reveal everything to ensure the user wants to read more.
+When it comes to the title, you want to make sure that it’s attractive but realistic.
+It can bring valuable information but don’t reveal everything to ensure the user wants to read more.

 “Love is like money… hard to find, easy to lose.” — Ally Mbululo

-When it comes to blockchain PR, one of the first questions I get from our clients is: How much does it cost?
+One of the first questions I get from our clients is: How much does Blockchain Public Relations cost?

 You will probably find this answer annoying, but it does depend on many factors.

-When it comes to PR, everyone wants to get mentioned and be seen on large publications, that makes sense.
+When it comes to PR, everyone wants to get mentioned in large, credible publications.

 One PR article on CoinTelegraph costs around $3000.
 On Forbes, many freelancers sell backlinks/mentions for around $1700